 It is sometimes held that in virtue of God's covenant with Abraham, Jewish people do not need to acknowledge Jesus as their Messiah.
 We affirm that they need him as much as anyone else, that it would be a form of anti-Semitism, as well as being disloyal to Christ, to depart from the New Testament pattern of taking the gospel to "the Jew first...".
-We therefore reject the thesis that Jews have their own covenant which renders faith in Jesus unnecessary.17
+We therefore reject the thesis that Jews have their own covenant which renders faith in Jesus unnecessary.
+92

-The longer statement is to be found in the document The Willowbank Declaration on the Christian Gospel and the Jewish People, which was made in April 1989, approximately three months before the Consultation on World Evangelization arranged by the Lausanne Movement, in Manila.
+The longer statement is to be found in the document The Willowbank Declaration on the Christian Gospel and the Jewish People, which was made in April 1989.
 The Willowbank Declaration is introduced with two Scripture texts from Paul's Letter to the Romans: "The Gospel is the power of God for salvation, to everyone who believes, to the Jew first and also to the Greek" (Romans 1:16), and "Brethren, my heart's desire and prayer to God for Israel is that they may be saved" (Romans 10:1).
 With these references to Paul, the Jesus-believing Jew, a clear signal has been given that the gospel is a message for Jews.
 In the preamble to the Declaration this is developed with the following statement:

-Some church leaders have retreated from embracing the task of evangelising Jews as a responsibility of Christian mission.
+Some church leaders have retreated from embracing the task of evangelizing Jews as a responsibility of Christian mission.
 Rather, a new theology is being embraced which holds that God's covenant with Israel through Abraham establishes all Jews in God's favor for all times, and so makes faith in Jesus Christ for salvation needless so far as they are concerned.

 On this basis, it is argued that dialogue with Jews in order to understand each other better, and cooperation in the quest for socio-economical shalom, is all that Christian mission requires in relation to the Jewish people.
-Continued attempts to do what the Church has done from the first, in seeking to win Jews to Jesus as Messiah, are widely opposed and decried by Christian as well as Jewish leaders.18
+Continued attempts to do what the Church has done from the first, in seeking to win Jews to Jesus as Messiah, are widely opposed and decried by Christian as well as Jewish leaders.
+93

 The reactions to this declaration were prompt.
-They do not only reflect theological disagreement, however, but also a verbal harshness which one had hitherto tried to avoid in the Jewish-Christian dialogue.
-In an interview Rabbi A. James Rudin, National Director of Inter-Religious Affairs for the American Jewish Committee, called the Declaration a "blueprint for spiritual genocide that is shot through with the ancient Christian 'teaching of contempt' for Jews and Judaism".
-19 Elsewhere Rudin refers to the Declaration as "wrong-headed" and "arrogant".
-20 Rabbi Alexander Schindler, President of the Union of American Hebrew Congregations, describes the Declaration as "retrograde and primitive".
-21 In an article entitled "Jewish Leaders Call on Evangelicals to Repudiate Their Conversion Goals" Schindler is quoted as labelling the Declaration as "a desperate attempt to stop the clock of progress in inter-religious relations".
-Rudin calls the Declaration "the worst kind of Christian religious imperialism".
-22
+In an interview Rabbi A. James Rudin, National Director of Inter-Religious Affairs for the American Jewish Committee, called the Declaration a "blueprint for spiritual genocide that is shot through with the ancient Christian 'teaching of contempt' for Jews and Judaism."94 Elsewhere Rudin refers to the Declaration as "wrong-headed" and "arrogant."
+Rabbi Alexander Schindler, President of the Union of American Hebrew Congregations, describes the Declaration as "retrograde and primitive."
+In an article entitled "Jewish Leaders Call on Evangelicals to Repudiate Their Conversion Goals"